Frank Bruni: Education

-Bruni was educated at The Loomis Chaffee School, an independent boarding and day college preparatory school in Windsor, Connecticut, followed by the University of North Carolina at Chapel Hill, from which he graduated Phi Beta Kappa in 1986 with a B.A. in English.
+Bruni was educated at the Loomis Chaffee School, an independent boarding and day college preparatory school in Windsor, Connecticut, followed by the University of North Carolina at Chapel Hill, from which he graduated Phi Beta Kappa in 1986 with a B.A. in English.
 He was a Morehead Scholar and wrote for the student paper, The Daily Tar Heel.
-He then attended Columbia University's Graduate School of Journalism, from which he graduated second in his class with a master of science degree in journalism, and also won a Pulitzer Traveling Fellowship.
+He then attended Columbia University's Graduate School of Journalism, from which he graduated with a master of science degree in journalism, and also won a Pulitzer Traveling Fellowship.

 Life and career

 After graduating from Columbia, Bruni joined the staff of the New York Post and then moved on to the Detroit Free Press, where he did a wide range of beats, including a stint covering the Persian Gulf War.
 He spent more than a year as the movie critic and also wrote extensively about LGBT issues and AIDS.
 In 1992, he was a runner-up for the Pulitzer Prize in feature writing for his profile of a convicted child molester.
 In 1995, Bruni took a job with The New York Times as a metropolitan reporter and often wrote for the Times Sunday magazine and for Sunday Arts & Leisure.

-In 1998, he was assigned to the Washington, D.C., bureau, where he covered Capitol Hill and Congress, before being sent on the campaign trail to follow then-Texas Governor George W. Bush.
+In 1998, he was assigned to the Washington, D.C. bureau, where he covered Capitol Hill and Congress, before being sent on the campaign trail to follow then-Texas Governor George W. Bush.
 He then covered the White House for the first eight months of the Bush administration and served as the Washington-based staff writer for the Sunday magazine.
 In July 2002, he was promoted to Rome bureau chief.
 Two years later, he became the Times restaurant critic.
 After more than five years in that position, he returned briefly to the magazine before becoming an op-ed columnist.
 In the spring of 2014, he taught a journalism seminar at Princeton University.
 In 2016, the National Lesbian and Gay Journalists Association gave him its Randy Shilts Award for his career-long contribution to LGBT Americans.
 He was previously awarded the GLAAD Media Award for Outstanding Newspaper Columnist in 2012 and 2013.

 Bruni's book Ambling into History chronicles his time covering Bush's campaign.
 Born Round deals in part with his time as the Times restaurant critic and was named one of the best nonfiction books of 2009 by The New York Times, Publishers Weekly, The Washington Post and Amazon.com.
 In the Times Sunday Book Review, Dominique Browning raved that "the love with which Bruni writes about his family is breathtaking."
 Publishers Weekly deemed Born Round a "powerful, honest book about desire, shame, identity and self-image."